-- SAT (for tests taken after March 2016): critical reading and mathematics score of 860, reading score of 26, and math score of 550.
+- SAT (for tests taken after March 2016): critical reading and mathematics score of 860, evidence based reading & writing score of 480, and math score of 530.

 - Private and home-school students must complete additional paperwork to request funding from the State of Ohio.

 For program information about CCP, please contact 216-687-2279, or email@example.com.